 If you have high arches, you may be likely to develop problems in your feet, in three places.
 In the heel, in the ball of the foot here, or right in the middle.
+Over time, the arch of your foot can become arthritic.

 How to Treat High Arches At Home